Diocese of Columbus: Newspaper

 The Catholic Columbian was the first official newspaper of the diocese, created in 1875 by Bishop Sylvester Rosecrans and Father Dennis Clarke.
 In 1939, the newspaper announced it would no longer associate with the diocese, but continued to publish until 1940, when it was replaced by The Columbus Register.
 In 1951, the diocese established The Catholic Times, to replace The Columbus Register; it continues publication today.
+In 2026, the newspaper was moved to an all-digital format.

 Clergy abuse scandal

 In 1993, Bishop Griffin removed Phillip Jacobs from his parish due to allegations that he had sexually abused a teenage boy.
-The boy's family requested that the police not be notified, but years later Griffin made the notification.
+The teenager’s family requested that the police not be notified, but years later Griffin made the notification.
 When the Diocese of Victoria in British Columbia was considering hiring Jacobs, Griffin informed the diocese about the allegations against him.
 The Diocese of Victoria hired Jacobs anyway.
 In 2010, Jacobs was arrested in Victoria, British Columbia for sexual abuse of minors.
 Jacobs was convicted in 2013 and sentenced to five months of home detention.

 In August 2018, Bishop Campbell and the diocese were named in a $2 million lawsuit by Kevin Heidtman, a former student at St. Charles Preparatory School in Columbus.
-Heidtman alleged that he was sexually molested on at least six occasions at the school by Thomas Bennett between 2002 and 2003.
+Heidtman stated that he was sexually abused on at least six occasions at the school by the priest Thomas Bennett between 2002 and 2003.
 Bennett died in 2008.
 The lawsuit alleged that Campbell and the diocese became aware of the priest's molesting Heidtman, but failed to take any action.

 In March 2019, the diocese released a list of 36 clergy with credible accusations of sexual abuse of children, and updated the list to number nearly 50 in September of that year.
 In August 2020, the diocese paid a $1 million settlement to Heidtman.
 The diocese had previously resisted calls to release its files of abuse allegations.

-Until 2020, the diocese was one of only three dioceses in the nation to have a priest serve as victim assistance coordinator.
+Until 2020, the diocese was one of three dioceses in the nation to have a priest serve as victim assistance coordinator.
 Victim advocates criticized this practice, saying it can re-traumatize survivors and discourage the reporting of abuse.
 The diocese hired an outside licensed counselor in July 2020, coinciding with the formation of a Safe Environment Task Force by Bishop Brennan.
-In August 2024 John Denzel, the safe environment coordinator for St. Brigid of Kildare School in Dublin, Ohio, was dismissed from that position after being arrested on child pornography charges.
+In August 2024 John Denzel, the safe environment coordinator for St. Brigid of Kildare School in Dublin, was dismissed from that position after being arrested on child pornography charges.